semanurbilada/RealTime-Depth-Camera/README.md

 │
 ├── .gitignore                 # Git ignore rules
 ├── CMakeFileList.txt          # CMake-related configuration (if used)
-├── launch.sh                  # Build and run script for compiling and executing the project └── README.md                  # Project documentation (this file)
+├── launch.sh                  # Build and run script for compiling and executing └── README.md                  # Project documentation (this file)
 ```